joomengine/jcb-documentation/051-Dynamic-Router-Implementation-Explained.md

 **[00:04:09 → 00:06:25]**

-In the `preacher` model’s query, JCB mistakenly builds logic referencing the `sermon` table when it should reference the `preacher` table.
+In the `preacher` model's query, JCB mistakenly builds logic referencing the `sermon` table when it should reference the `preacher` table.
 The fix involves modifying what value the router checks during parsing:

 **Incorrect:**